Top 13 FMLA Mistakes Employers are Still Making

 In some cases, employers should even grant FMLA leave from situations arising from natural disasters.
 A serious health condition is any condition that requires in patient care at a hospital, hospice, or continuing medical treatment.

-For example, many states expand FMLA coverage to include in-laws, domestic partners, siblings, or grandparents.
+For example, many states expand family leave coverage to include in-laws, domestic partners, siblings, or grandparents.
 While your company can provide leave for these situations, or may be required to according to state law, it does not count as federal FMLA leave.

 Unfortunately FMLA, like many employment laws require the employer to keep detailed records or risk repercussions for non-compliance.